 All learning opportunities provided by Medical Affairs are peer-validated; developed by physicians, for physicians, ensuring relevance, credibility, and practical value.
 Many qualify for CME credits (see program details).

-• Medical Affairs Webinar Series: Inspired Leadership for Physician
+- Medical Affairs Webinar Series: Inspired Leadership for Physicians

 Doctor’s Lounge Community of Practice for Nova Scotia Health Physician Leaders